tonihintikka/opetuslupa_apu/docs/PRD.md

   - Responsive design for all screen sizes
   - App icon and splash screen
   - Offline capabilities via service worker

+- **Internationalization**
+  - Finnish as primary language
+  - Support for English and Swedish as secondary languages
+  - Date and number formatting according to locale
+  - Ability to switch languages within the application

 ## Epic List